SmartArray/ms2-rs/README.md

 - ⏱️ Convert milliseconds to time strings.
 - ⏲️ Supports common time units like seconds, minutes, hours, and days.
 - 👍 Easy-to-use API based on the ms package from TypeScript.
+- 🍒 Possibility to import `format` or `parse` to use explicit and typesafe methods

 ### Usage:
 Add ms2 to your Cargo.toml: